Music (For 2015–2016 academic year) Professors

 Cashman, Swain Assistant Professors

-Steele Artists in Residence
+Zhou Artists in Residence

 Pilgrim (voice), Heyman (piano) Teachers of Applied Music

-Campbell (flute; orchestra manager), Cashman (saxophone), Cleveland (violin), Decock (piano), DiMarino (trumpet), Ferlo (guitar), Haddock (voice), Johns (drums), Kime (organ; staff accompanist), Klugherz (violin/viola), Koen (piano; staff accompanist), Meredith (trombone), Montalbano (jazz piano), Pugh (bass, jazz bass), Rabin (clarinet), Sharpe (oboe), Stockham (jazz trumpet), Sweet (cello), Wagner (bassoon)
+Campbell (flute; orchestra manager), Cashman (saxophone), Cleveland (violin), Decock (piano), DiMartino (trumpet), Ferlo (guitar), Haddock (voice), Johns (drums), Kime (organ; staff accompanist), Klugherz (violin/viola), Koen (piano; staff accompanist), Meredith (trombone), Montalbano (jazz piano), Pugh (bass, jazz bass), Rabin (clarinet), Sharpe (oboe), Stockham (jazz trumpet), Sweet (cello), Wagner (bassoon)

 Many students come to Colgate with significant musical experience behind them, won through arduous and focused study.
 The fundamental aim of the curriculum in music is to develop that experience to its utmost potential.
 Performance ensembles and private instruction build directly on that experience, while classroom instruction introduces student musicians to important ideas, histories, and various cultures that inform and broaden that experience.
 Qualified students can choose to develop in ways that most interest them.
 Those who choose to major in music will find their development guided by a balanced program of performance and classroom studies.
 Graduating majors have gone on to graduate study in every area of music or have immediately entered careers in arts management, mathematics, medicine, law, business, sound engineering, and many other fields.